-There are likely furniture consignment stores near you — aka vintage furniture stores, antique shops, antique malls, used furniture stores — that accept antiques, vintage furniture, household items and art.
+There are likely furniture consignment stores near you — aka vintage furniture stores, antique shops, antique malls, used furniture stores — that accept antiques, vintage furniture, household items like china and silver flatware and art.
 Check your local Google listings and reviews.

 There are also online furniture consignment platforms such as Everything But the House, Chairish, and 1stdibs.